 We have been writing insurance for the food and beverage industry in Illinois since 1950.
-Approximately 22.6% of current direct premium was generated in Illinois for the year ended December 31, 2022.
+Approximately 23.1% of current direct premium was generated in Illinois for the year ended December 31, 2023.

-Great care is taken in building the ICC brand in all states of operation and the Company holds significant market share in nearly all states serviced.
-ICC acknowledges that each state, each agency and each customer is unique.
-A commitment to quality of product and services is universally important and recognized.
+Great care is taken in building the ICC brand in all states of operation and the Company holds a significant market share in nearly all states serviced.
+ICC acknowledges that each state, each agency, and each customer is unique.
+A commitment to the quality of products and services is universally important and recognized.